evanshortiss/rhosr-quarkus-kafka-apicurio/README.md

 # Using OpenShift Service Registry with Quarkus and Kafka

-This is a copy of the a Quickstart application created by [@carlesarnal](https://github.com/redhat-developer/app-services-guides/pull/303).
+This is a copy of the Quickstart application created by [@carlesarnal](https://github.com/redhat-developer/app-services-guides/pull/303) to be used with Red Hat OpenShift Service Registry.

 ## Prerequisites